1-day Saga in Central London 2014

 Elsewhere, the clash of Hearthguard against Milites had been far more surgical - both sides wiped out!

-The battlefield was by now as smelly as Steffan the Nomophobic's flea-ridden bacon slicer!
+Viking Gods looked down on the battlefield from the very summit of Odin's tattooed bacon slicer!
 With the warlord almost the only sole source of Saga dice for the Franks, the Vikings decided that they simply had to kill him - either that or the GUinness was starting to make me rash and hasty.